Kushagra888/test/README.md

 This project uses the [BLIP (Bootstrapped Language Image Pretraining)](https://huggingface.co/Salesforce/blip-image-captioning-base) model from Hugging Face to generate natural language captions from images using PyTorch.

 ---

+Func - for single image
+Func2 - for all images in a folder
+---

 ## 📦 Installation